mikedilger/mosaic-spec/docs/rationale.md

 ### Tags

-Tag values should not be too large as they need to be indexed by relays.

-Constraining the value to 253 bytes allows an entire TLV (with 16-bit type and 8-bit length) to fit within 256 bytes.
+Tag values usually don't need to be very large.
+However occasionally they do, such as when referencing a URL.
+Thus we wish to have the possibility of very large tags.
+A two-byte length gives us 65,536 bytes which seems like plenty.

+Although tags must be indexed by storage engines, storage engines MAY simply index a fixed prefix of a tag rather than the entire thing as indexes do not need to be perfect (records which do not actually match can be efficiently removed after the index lookup operation).

 While for some tag types a length could be inferred, this is not true in general.
 Applications should not be required to recognize every tag type to look up its known length or type-specific method of length calculation.

-Tags specify a value length not a length of the whole tag.
-This allows tags of 256 bytes in length to be represented (with a value length of 253).
-Otherwise a tag of such length could not fit its length (256) into a single byte.
-Value lengths > 253 MUST be considered invalid.

-Some tag types start with padding in the value in order to better align their data.
+Some tag types MAY start with padding in the value in order to better align their data.

 ---